fluencelabs/js-client/README.md

 ### Enabling logs in Node.js

-To enable logs pass the environment variable `DEBUG` with the corresponding log level.
-E.g
+enable logs, pass the environment variable `DEBUG` with the corresponding log level.
+For example:

 ```sh
 DEBUG=fluence:* node --loader ts-node/esm ./src/index.ts
 ```

-### Enabling logs in Browser
+### Enabling logs in the browser

-To enable logs set the `localStorage.debug` variable.
-E.g
+To enable logs, set the `localStorage.debug` variable.
+For example:

 ```
 localStorage.debug = 'fluence:*'